 Intersegment revenues are primarily interest income from the warehouse line provided to SecurityNational Mortgage Company.
-Profitability in the three months ended March 31, 2013 has decreased due to a reduction in net investment income offset by realized gains on investments and other assets from the sale of a real estate property which is included in other income.
+Profitability in the six months ended June 30, 2013 has decreased due to a reduction in net investment income, a reduction in income from loan originations, which was offset by realized gains on investments and other assets from the sale of a real estate property, which is included in other income.